titanclass/edfsm/README.md

 ===

-Event driven Finite State Machines process commands (possibly created by other events), possibly performing some side effect, and possibly emitting events.
+Event driven Finite State Machines process commands (possibly created by other events), possibly performing some async side effect, and possibly emitting events.

 Commands are processed against a provided state.
 Events can be applied to states to yield new states.